abhishek-kumar-code/Redfish_Public/Specification.md

 The client may also cancel the operation by performing a DELETE on the Task resource.
 Deleting the Task resource object may invalidate the associated Task Monitor and subsequent GET on the Task Monitor URL returns either [410](#status-410) (Gone) or [404](#status-404) (Not Found).

+Once the operation has completed, the service shall update the TaskState with the appropriate value.
+The values indicating that a task has completed are defined in the Task schema.

 Once the operation has completed, the Task Monitor shall return a the appropriate status code ( OK [200](#status-200) for most operations, Created [201](#status-201) for POST to create a resource) and include the headers and response body of the initial operation, as if it had completed synchronously.
 If the initial operation resulted in an error, the body of the response shall contain an [Error Response](#error-responses).

 The service may return a status code of [410](#status-410) (Gone) or [404](#status-404) (Not Found) if the operation has completed and the service has already deleted the task.
 This can occur if the client waits too long to read the Task Monitor.